What to Expect

 ADI-R: around 3 hours

-• For child assessments, we ask that the child is not present for the ADI, so you would need to organise suitable childcare for the 3 hours
+- For child assessments, we ask that the child is not present for the ADI-R — please arrange suitable childcare for the duration of the interview (approx. 3 hours)

-• For adult assessments, it is your choice whether you wish to be present for the ADI
+- For adult assessments, it is your choice whether you wish to be present alongside your informant for the ADI-R interview

 ACIA: around 2 hours